 In Property Alliance Group Ltd v.
-Royal Bank of Scotland plc, 18 following a contested application to transfer existing proceedings to the Financial List, the Master of the Rolls (the second most senior judge in England and Wales) clarified that when deciding whether to transfer a case to the Financial List, CPR 30.3 and the overriding objective must be taken into account.
+Royal Bank of Scotland plc,27 following a contested application to transfer existing proceedings to the Financial List, the Master of the Rolls (the second most senior judge in England and Wales) clarified that when deciding whether to transfer a case to the Financial List, CPR 30.3 and the overriding objective must be taken into account.
 The instant case was transferred to the Financial List even though the total value of the claim was £29 million (below the £50 million indicative threshold).
 This was because, in circumstances where the issues in the case were of broad significance for the market and a judgment would affect other proceedings already issued or in contemplation, it was desirable that it be dealt with by a judge of the Financial List in order for the resulting judgment to carry appropriate weight and respect in the financial markets.

 The Financial List initiative included a two-year pilot financial markets test case scheme, which was extended in May 2017 for a further three years until 30 September 2020.
 It has now been incorporated into PD 63AA on a permanent basis.
 This permits the court to decide cases that raise issues of general importance to the financial markets in relation to which immediately relevant authoritative English law guidance is needed, even where there is no current cause of action between the parties to the proceedings.
-The expedited FCA BI insurance test case discussed above was the first case to be heard under this scheme.
+The expedited Financial Conduct Authority v.
+Arch Insurance (UK) Ltd and others [2021] UKSC 1 test case was the first case to be heard under this scheme.